JRL-CARI-CNR-UNIBS/graph_core/docs/tutorial/tutorial_intro.md

 graph::core::NodePtr goal_node  = std::make_shared<graph::core::Node>(goal_configuration, logger);
 ```

-5. Finally compute a path using the solver and print out the results.
+5. With the solver set up, compute the path from the start to the goal node.

 ```cpp
 // Compute a path